@ Central Park, New York

 September 2022: I gave a talk at the Tag über Mathematik und Unterricht, an event organized by ETH Zurich for high-school teachers.

-February 2019 – December 2020: Scientific assistant for the TraM project (Transfer in Mathematics at the Gymnasium) at ETH Zurich.
+February 2019 – December 2020: Research assistant for the TraM project (Transfer in Mathematics at the Gymnasium) at ETH Zurich.
 This project aimed to implement a new experimental "Cognitively Activating" curriculum to enhance students' mathematical understanding and improve knowledge-transfer skills.
 My role included implementing the project in the Canton of Ticino, contributing to data collection in German-speaking Switzerland, and participating in data analysis.